ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt1.md

 > 28 *and I will give him the morning star.*
 > 29 *He who has an ear, let him hear what the Spirit says to the churches.’*

+**Revelation Chapter 2 Summary**

+***In Chapter 2, John*** relays Christ’s messages to the first four churches: Ephesus, Smyrna, Pergamum, and Thyatira.
+Ephesus is commended for endurance but rebuked for abandoning its first love and called to repent (*vv.
+1–7*).
+Smyrna is encouraged to remain faithful unto death amid suffering (*vv.
+8–11*).
+Pergamum is praised for holding fast to Christ’s name yet rebuked for tolerating false teaching and immorality, urged to repent (*vv.
+12–17*).
+Thyatira is commended for love, faith, service, and perseverance but rebuked for permitting a false prophetess who misleads believers into immorality; those who hold fast will receive authority from Christ (*vv.
+18–29*).
+***Christ is presented as*** the one who walks among the churches, knows their works, holds the sharp two-edged sword, is the First and the Last, and searches minds and hearts (*vv.
+1, 8, 12, 18, 23*).
+***Believers should*** repent where needed, reject false teaching, remain faithful in suffering, persevere in works of love and holiness, and hold fast until Christ comes (*vv.
+5, 10, 16, 24–26*).

 **Message to Sardis** *(3:1-6)*

 > 1 *“To the angel of the church in Sardis write:*